HishamAhmed2/Gender-prediction-from-functional-connectivity/README.md

 - **Accuracy**: The SVM model achieved **68% accuracy** on the test data.

 The model showed a significant discrepancy between precision and recall for predicting female subjects.
 The model was able to **identify female subjects** (higher recall: 0.67) but struggled to **predict them correctly** (lower precision: 0.33).
 Conversely, predictions for male subjects showed both high precision and recall (0.90 - 0.68).
-Permutation tests confirmed that gender prediction was reliable ( p<.05)
+Permutation tests confirmed that gender prediction was reliable ( p<0.05)

 ### Feature Importance

 To interpret the model, **SVM coefficients** were used to identify the most important functional connections that contributed to the gender prediction.
 The analysis revealed the following key findings:

-- **fronto‐parietal and sensorimotor networks** were among the most important regions, which aligns with findings in the literature regarding gender differences in brain structure and function (zhang 2018).
+- **fronto‐parietal and sensorimotor networks** were among the most important regions (zhang 2018).

 ## Conclusion